nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biological:** Pertaining to or derived from living organisms, relevant to the interactions facilitated by bioactive nanomaterials.

-### Expanded Definition and Usage\nBioactive nanomaterials are at the forefront of advances in biotechnology and regenerative medicine, offering new possibilities for effective treatments.
+### Expanded Definition and Usage:
+Bioactive nanomaterials are at the forefront of advances in biotechnology and regenerative medicine, offering new possibilities for effective treatments.
 Their unique properties, such as high surface area, ability to be functionalized with various bioactive compounds, and nanoscale resonance with cellular structures, enable them to profoundly influence cellular behavior.
 These materials are particularly valued in developing therapies that require precise modulation of biological environments, such as in the targeted release of drugs, the controlled stimulation of stem cells, or the enhancement of wound healing processes.